brandur/redis-cell/README.md

 the module.
 It's used like this:

 ```
-TH.THROTTLE <key> <max_burst> <count> <period> [<quantity>]
+TH.THROTTLE <key> <max_burst> <count per period> <period> [<quantity>]
 ```

 For example (here `quantity` defaults to 1):

 ```
 TH.THROTTLE user123 15 30 60
+               ▲     ▲  ▲  ▲
+               |     |  └──┴──── 30 tokens / 60 seconds
+               |     └────────── 15 max_burst
+               └──────────────── key "user123"
 ```

-This means that a single action should be applied against the rate limit of the bucket `user123`.
-30 actions on the bucket are allowed over a 60 second period with a maximum initial burst of 15 actions.
-Rate limiting parameters are provided with every invocation so that buckets can easily be reconfigured on the fly.
+This means that a single token should be applied against the rate limit of the key `user123`.
+30 tokens on the key are allowed over a 60 second period with a maximum initial burst of 15 tokens.
+Rate limiting parameters are provided with every invocation so that limits can easily be reconfigured on the fly.

 The command will respond with an array of integers:

 ```

-127.0.0.1:6379> TH.THROTTLE bucket 3 10 60 1
+127.0.0.1:6379> TH.THROTTLE user123 15 30 60
 1) (integer) 0
-2) (integer) 4
+2) (integer) 16
-3) (integer) 3
+3) (integer) 15
 4) (integer) -1
-5) (integer) 6
+5) (integer) 2
 ```

 The meaning of each array item is: